 Kızlarağası Inn built by Hacı Beşir Ağa in 1744 and now located in Kemeraltı Bazaar is one of the buildings showing the development of trade in Izmir.
 There are many souvenir shops, restaurants and cafes on site.
-Also in the inns that still trade traces of the past, you can find many ethnographic items to take with you on your trip to Izmir.
+Also in the inns that still trade in traces of the past, you will find many ethnographic objects that you can bring to your Travel can take with you to Izmir.

 25. Historical Hisar Mosque of İzmir

 According to sources, there are two different descriptions of the mosque on Fevzi Paşa Street in Konak, Izmir.
 The first is that it was built by Molla Yakup Bey in 1598.
 The second is the conversion to Latin Churches in mosques.
 In addition, according to sources, it is said to have been destroyed by Timur in 1402.
 According to the inscription on the garden gate, it was rebuilt in 1881.